Head to Head

 Why bust on design?
 These machines are expensive!
 And they’re going to take up space in your home.
 A truly great product should be gorgeous and perform.
 There’s zero reason stationary bike makers cannot achieve this and the fact that neither brand has thought that hard on as much beyond their logos seems like a missed opportunity.

 Verdict: The Wahoo is undoubtedly the more cyclist-focused machine.
-With its shiftable drivetrain to the adjustable crank size that accommodates more femur lengths, to the swappable drop handlebars (you can even change the tape on them), it successfully emulates the outdoor riding experience.
+From the shiftable drivetrain to the adjustable crank size that accommodates more femur lengths, to the swappable drop handlebars (you can even change the tape on them), it successfully emulates the outdoor riding experience.
 And of course, the Wahoo interfaces with multiple apps, too.

 Weight: 135-lbs.
 (Peloton); 92-lbs.
 (Wahoo)